Historic Moorestown Foundation Repair

 In the fall of 2022, South Jersey Waterproofing and our foundation repair and structural engineering experts were called to a home in Moorestown, NJ, to inspect their basement.

 The 120-year-old home had a dirt floor (which is not uncommon) and crumbling foundation walls.
 This meant that we had a double whammy to address and fix.
-Our team needed to ensure that the historic home’s structure was safe and kept intact during our work and that any potential waterproofing issues we faced by laying down a concrete floor were also appropriately handled.
+Our team needed to ensure that the historic home’s structure was safe and kept intact during our work, first and foremost.
+And that any potential waterproofing issues we faced by laying down a concrete floor were also appropriately handled.

 As all homeowners with basements know: keeping water out of the space can be tricky.
 The problem is that most basements are below ground level and are usually built with concrete slabs as flooring surfaces.
-If they are older or made from dirt, they are especially susceptible to rain or snow melt leaks that seep through cracks in foundations and walls.
-If you’ve ever had a leaky basement, then you know how frustrating this can be–not only do these leaks make your home look messy (and smell bad), but they also cause mold growth which can lead to health problems for anyone living there!
+If they are older or made from dirt, they are especially susceptible to rain or snow melt leaks.
+These leaks end up seeping through cracks in foundations and walls.
+If you’ve ever had a leaky basement, then you know how frustrating this can be!
+Not only do these leaks make your home look messy (and smell bad), but they also cause mold growth.
+Growth which can lead to health problems for anyone living there!

 The Fix

-To remedy the dirt floor and the crumbling foundational walls, we began digging about four inches of the dirt floor out so that we could add a little headroom and ensure we had a level surface before pouring concrete.
-Next, we sealed the crumbling walls, poured the floor almost simultaneously, and tackled the waterproofing side by installing a brand-new drain system and sump pump.
-All of this work was done to ensure that the existing structure was safe and secure and that water intrusion, a likely culprit in what led to us being called in the first place, could no longer wreak havoc in such a beautiful, historic home.
+We began digging about four inches of the dirt floor out to remedy the dirt floor and the crumbling foundational walls.
+We did this so that we could add a little headroom and ensure we had a level surface before pouring concrete.
+Next, we sealed the crumbling walls and poured the floor almost simultaneously.
+We tackled the waterproofing side by installing a brand-new drain system and sump pump.
+All of this work was done to ensure that the existing structure was safe and secure.
+Also, so that water intrusion could no longer wreak havoc in such a beautiful, historic home.